 |1 Pair of Men Leather Business Shoes||654.66 kn||£75.53|

 According to Expatistan, the prices for personal care products and services are approximately:

 |Type of Product||Price in HRK||Price in GBP|

 |Standard women’s haircut||80kn||£9.22|

 Life in Croatia is relatively affordable.
 Prices are generally lower, especially compared to the UK.
-It will be very useful if you know the language before moving there or to start learning it as soon as possible.
+It will be very useful if you know the language before you move to Croatia or to start learning it as soon as possible.
 This will help you find and keep a better job in the country.
-Read more about moving from the UK to Croatia here.